Incentives

 to go solar

-Most solar systems and other renewable energy projects in Oregon are eligible for a combination of utility rebates, state rebates, and a federal tax credit.
+Most renewable energy projects in Oregon are eligible for utility rebates and incentives.

 Rebates & tax credits

 The incentives you may qualify for depend on which utility’s territory your project will be built in.
-But nearly all Oregon projects will qualify for these two:
+First, let us update you on tax credits:

-Our team will help you decipher your eligibility for all incentives, but for now you can simply select your utility below to get an overview of what is likely available within your utility at this time.
+Our team will help you decipher your eligibility for all incentives, but for now you can simply select your utility below to get an overview of what is likely available in your area at this time.

 What incentives are currently available to you?